jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 * Features laid down by the certain central figures of The Faith cannot be changed, as they are considered central to The Faith itself.
-This writing has concentrated on just those features.
+This writing has concentrated mainly on those features.
 All of these features, except, arguably, certain points in the election process, are fixed and unchangeable.

-* However, anything else is flexible and can be changed through a majority vote by the primary governing body (the Universal House of Justice).
+* Anything else is flexible and can be changed through a majority vote by the primary governing body (the Universal House of Justice).

-This is noteable because if you limit your concerns only those bodies completely described by the writings of the central figures, such bodies are far too embryonic to completely elaborate the full governing structure.
+This is noteable because if you limit your concerns only those bodies completely described by the writings of the central figures, such writings are far too embryonic to completely elaborate the full governing structure.
 For instance, the assemblies are legislative, and perhaps to some extent, judicial arms of government.
 Discussion of an executive branch is entirely lacking.
 As a result, even medium-sized Baha'i assemblies are supplimented with various committees and groups that carry out assembly decisions.
-All of these are created by the assemblies and can be changed through consultation.
+All of these are created by the elected assemblies and can be changed as seen fit by those assemblies.

-This includes the supreme institutions of the Baha'i Faith, who have brought into being institutions such as the appointed counselors and auxiliary boards, regional institutions, and recently, the various learning institutions.
-As such, the full scope of Baha'i governance is far more complex than that laid down in this writing; as these are pragmatic structures that may change, I have not attempted to analyze these for lessons in secular governance.
+This includes the supreme institutions of the Baha'i Faith, which has brought into being institutions such as the appointed counselors and auxiliary boards, regional institutions, and recently, the various learning institutions.
+As such, the full scope of Baha'i governance is far more complex than that laid down in this writing.

 The result is the ability to change governing institutions easily, based on the needs of the day.
 Shoghi Effendi has written with respect